alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Difference Between a Divorce and an Annulment in Alabama

 A divorce in Alabama is the legal termination of a state-approved marriage or civil union.
-The marriage was valid by statutory definitions of the state, until the court grants the judgement for divorce.
-Divorce in Alabama is primarily based on fault- grounds.
+The marriage remains valid by the state's statutory definitions until the court grants a divorce judgment.
+Divorce in Alabama is primarily based on fault grounds.
+An annulment differs from a divorce in that the marriage was never valid under state laws from the beginning.
+Circuit Courts in Alabama have original jurisdiction of divorces and annulments in the state.

 What is an Alabama Divorce Decree?

 A divorce decree in Alabama is a legally binding document that pronounces the end of a marriage or civil union.
-It also provides the terms of an agreement of settlements such as who has custody of the children, who gets to provide spousal support, and how much of the assets and liabilities go to each person.
+It also provides the terms of an agreement of settlements, such as who has custody of the children, who gets to provide spousal support, and how much of the assets and liabilities go to each person.
 Although a divorce decree is more or less a court order, it is subject to modification over time if there are legally acceptable reasons to do so.
 For example, if the child custodian becomes sick or needs to move, the court authority can respond to a request to transfer the custody rights to the other ex-spouse.

-The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care in order to make changes in the future.
-The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+Family court documents include marriage and divorce records.
+Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care to make future changes.
+The personal nature of these records makes them considerably more difficult to find and obtain compared to other public records.
+In many cases, these records are unavailable through government sources or third-party public record websites.

 What is an Annulment in Alabama?

-• Incestuous marriage: a marriage between close relatives violates public policy.
+• Incestuous marriage: A marriage between close relatives violates public policy.

-• Bigamous relationship: in a case where a party is still legally bound to another spouse in matrimony, the present marriage becomes void.
+• Bigamous relationship: In a case where a party is still legally bound to another spouse in matrimony, the present marriage becomes void.

-• Fraudulent acts in the relationship: an example is the case of a party that conceals a pregnancy by another man before marriage.
-When the present husband finds out, he could file for an annulment.
+• When the present husband finds out, he could file for an annulment.
 It is a fraud that goes to the core of the marriage.

-• Underage marriage: If the marriage involves a minor and without parental consent, the marriage is void.
+• Underage marriage: If the marriage involves a minor and is without parental consent, the marriage is void.

 • Impotency: Inability to consummate the marriage because of medical disabilities can render a marriage void.